 The rock pools of Cedar Creek Falls form part of the Tamborine National Park, and are the reward of a 30-minute round walk inclusive of quite a few steps.
 After a substantial soaking and some deep pondering at the lookout, you can balance out your outdoorsy time with a trip to the nearby Cedar Creek Estate Vineyard.

 Love anything outdoorsy?
-Once you’ve hit Gold Coast’s best swimming holes, you’ll want to tackle these nature walks next.
+Once you’ve hit Gold Coast’s best swimming holes, you’ll want to lace up your hiking boots and tackle these nature walks next.